On the Ehrhart Polynomial of Minimal Matroids: The matroid polytope of minimal matroids

 Similarly, the flats containing all red edges are of the form $F'\cup \{k+1,\ldots,n\}$ where $F'$ is a subset of $\{1,\ldots,k\}$ with $|F'|\neq k-1$.
 Inequalities in this case are of the form:

 In particular, taking $F'=\varnothing$, one has:

 and all of \eqref{flatsineq} are implied by the previous inequalities $x_i\leq 1$ for $i=1,\ldots,k$. \end{proof}

 \begin{obs} Since the matroid polytope is an intersection of several halfspaces that are in bijective correspondence with the flats of $M$, one may distinguish those flats whose removal changes the polytope and call them \textit{flacets}, (see for instance \cite{feichtner}).
-Hence, the precedent result gives a characterization of the flacets of $\mathscr{P}(T_{k,n})$. \end{obs}
+Hence, the preceding result gives a characterization of the flacets of $\mathscr{P}(T_{k,n})$. \end{obs}

-\begin{obs} As pointed out before, since $T_{k,n}$ is isomorphic to the snake $S(k,n-k)$, it is possible find another characterization of the polytope $\mathscr{P}(T_{k,n})$ using a result of \cite{knauer2} stating that matroid polytopes of snakes coincide with the order polytopes of zig-zag posets.
-In this case, $\mathscr{P}(T_{k,n})$ coincides with the order polytope of the zig-zag poset $Z(k,n-k)$. \end{obs}
+\begin{obs} As pointed out before, since $T_{k,n}$ is isomorphic to the snake $S(k,n-k)$, it is possible to find another characterization of the polytope $\mathscr{P}(T_{k,n})$ using the result \cite[Theorem 4.7]{knauer2} stating that matroid polytopes of snakes coincide with the order polytopes of zig-zag posets.
+In this case, $\mathscr{P}(T_{k,n})$ coincides with the order polytope of the \textit{zig-zag poset} $Z(k,n-k)$ (see \cite{knauer2} for the definition of this poset). \end{obs}

+\begin{obs} As we mentioned in the introduction, it is not true that the polytope of every connected matroid of rank $k$ and cardinality $n$ contains a copy of $\mathscr{P}(T_{k,n})$.
+For example, let $M$ be the cycle matroid of the following graph:

+This matroid $M$ has $8$ bases, given that the graph has $8$ spanning trees.
+It is connected, has rank $2$ and cardinality $5$.
+Also, $T_{2,5}$ has exactly $7$ bases.
+There is no way we can delete one basis from the set $\mathscr{B}(M)$ and obtain the set of bases of a matroid isomorphic to $T_{2,5}$.
+At the level of polytopes, this means that no subset of $7$ vertices of $\mathscr{P}(M)$ induces a polytope that is a copy of $\mathscr{P}(T_{k,n})$. \end{obs}